sak963/Graham_Nano_Tip_Bot/README.md

 ## About

-Graham is designed so that every tip is a real transaction on the NANO/BANANO network.
+Graham is designed so that every tip is a real transaction on the TANGRAM network.

 Some highlights: